 Geographic information systems (GIS) integrate data from a wide variety of fields—natural sciences, social sciences, and engineering—and display data in map form.
 The global positioning system (GPS) is a global satellite-based navigation array that provides location and time information to GPS receivers anywhere on or near the Earth, provided the device has a line of sight to four or more GPS satellites.
 GIS and GPS go hand-in-hand as much of the data used in GIS is obtained with GPS coordinates to pinpoint locations based on data.

 Geocaching is a hobby in which people hide items around the world and post instructions on how to find them.
 Then, other geocache hunters use GPS-enabled devices to find the hidden cache, or treasure.
 GPS devices display a user’s location on a map from which they can save their locations and upload the data to a computer.
 Many devices have GPS receivers embedded within them, such as smartphones as well as technology used in engineering like surveying equipment.
 Students take the role of a geocache hunter, using a GPS-enabled device to locate a certain point on the Earth’s surface.
 They use hints at each waypoint to find other locations.
 When mapped out on Google Earth, they can visualize the length and direction of where they traveled.
+Refer to the Topographic Maps and Ratios: A Study of Denali activity for students to discover how to use map scales as ratios to navigate a map.

 Engineers of all types use GPS and GIS to acquire, compile, and view data so they may make informed decisions throughout their problem-solving process.
 This lesson introduces students to GIS and GPS through the lens of geocaching while practicing other concepts like geometry and scale.
 Students need to be familiar with calculating area of regular and irregular shapes, finding missing angle measures, and understanding complementary and supplementary angles.
 The lesson is also suitable for use in conjunction with rate and unit rate concepts.